Last Updated on May 30, 2022 by Steven

-Before we start talking about Zambia Business, I would always advise knowing the country basics, before we deep dive into business in this country.
+Before we start talking about Zambia Business, I would always advise knowing the country basics, before we deep dive into business in Zambia.

 Zambia is one of the landlocked countries in the Southern part of Africa, with a sparsely populated landmass.
 It shares its borders with eight neighboring countries: Tanzania, Malawi, Namibia, Botswana, Congo, Angola, Mozambique, and Zimbabwe.